 - 1/2 tsp vanilla

-In a large mixing, beat your butter with an electric mixer for approx 30 seconds.
+In a large mixing bowl, beat your butter with an electric mixer for approximately 30 seconds.
 Add sugar, baking soda and salt; beat until combined.
 Beat in bananas, eggs, sour cream and vanilla.
 Stir in flour.
 Spread in a greased 15x10x1 baking pan.

 Bake at 350 for 25-30 minutes.
 Let cool.